-An article published by The Telegraph cites a few benefits, including the appeal of autonomy and the changing face of employment.
+An article published by The Freelance Informer cites a few benefits, including the appeal of autonomy and the changing face of employment.

 Just as with any employment, running your own business has its pitfalls.
 From chasing client payments and finding new clients to getting your brand out there - you have to work out if the freedom and flexibility it offers in return is worth the shift.

 So, what’s the best small business to start in the UK?
 We’ve compiled 10 of our favourite and most viable small business options for 2022.

 Let’s get stuck in.

 Top 10 small business ideas for 2022

 If you’re into your fitness, why not make it your full-time job?
 Helping others get fit - to quote Blur - can give you a sense of enormous well-being.
 If you enjoy helping others achieve their personal goals, guiding them back into shape with a gruelling workout session could be the perfect job for you.
 Firstly, you’ll need to find the right PT course for you, get insured, get some experience and start your business.
 Future Fit suggests asking yourself these four questions before deciding on the right course for you: